chess3official/chess3-whitepaper/overview/vision-and-mission.md

 ## Our Vision

-**The leading decentralized chess platform where more skill equals more earnings.**
+**The leading decentralized chess platform where more skill equals more rewards.**

-Every player earns.
+Every player profits.
 You own everything.
 Community-governed.

 ## Our Mission

 Chess meets blockchain.
-Fair play meets earnings.
+Fair play meets real income.

 ### Core Principles